 The Hornet 2P has a tub tent floor which means there are no seams at the bottom to allow water to leak in.
 Where there are seams on the rest of the tent you’ll find them to be stitched well and covered with leak-proof seam tape.
 Not only does this keep out water but also improves the lifespan of the tent overall.

 - Ideal Size for One or Two Adults

 It would probably be best to purchase this tent if you are either a solo backpacker or tend to only share a tent with someone you don’t mind being close to in the tent.
-Some customers that backpack with a canine companion find this tent to be perfect for them, their gear and a dog.
+Some customers who backpack with a canine companion find this tent to be perfect for them, their gear, and a dog.

 Disadvantages of the Nemo Hornet 2P

-Despite having a plethora of positive reviews backing it, you will find the odd 3 or 4 star review on the Hornet 2P.
+Despite having a plethora of positive reviews backing it, you will find the odd 3 or 4-star review on the Hornet 2P.
 While these disadvantages don’t affect the use of the tent considerably, it’s worth keeping in mind so you aren’t met with any surprises.
-Here are the two main complaints for this model.
+Here are the two main complaints about this model.